hapticdata/combinatorics/README.md

 ![Grasshoppers Cross-Reference component](./cross-reference.jpg)

+Methods to generate combinations of values between two or more arrays.
 Based off of Grasshoppers Cross-Reference component except it can take more than 2 arguments.

 ```js